go-delve/delve/Documentation/usage/dlv.md

 ### Options

 ```
-      --accept-multiclient[=false]: Allows a headless server to accept multiple client connection.
+      --accept-multiclient[=false]: Allows a headless server to accept multiple client connections.
 Note that the server API is not reentrant and clients will have to coordinate
       --build-flags="": Build flags, to be passed to the compiler.
       --headless[=false]: Run debug server only, in headless mode.
       --init="": Init file, executed by the terminal client.